Newcastle, New South Wales: Basketball

-Newcastle has had two teams in the National Basketball League, the Newcastle Falcons and the Hunter Pirates.
+Newcastle has had two teams in the top tier of Australian Men's basketball, the National Basketball League.
+They were the Newcastle Falcons (NBL) and later the Hunter Pirates.
 Both teams folded due to financial difficulties.
+Newcastle is still represented in the 2nd tier, the NBL1.
+The Newcastle Basketball club field Men's and Women's teams, using the Newcastle Falcons (NBL1) name again.

 The city co-hosted the 1985 FIBA Oceania Championship where Australia's national basketball team won its seventh straight title.

 Cricket

 A bid for Newcastle to establish a 2012 team in the national Twenty20 competition the Big Bash League, with games played at either Hunter Stadium or No.1 Sports Ground was unsuccessful.